My First Story: 2011–2012: Formation and earlier days

-2013–2015: Japan tours and The Story is My Life and Kyogen Neurose
+2013–2015: Japan tours and The Story is My Life and Itsuwari Neurose

 On February 6, 2013, the second album The Story is My Life released.
-After the release, the band supported All Time Low on their Japan tour, followed by their own tour “The Story Is My Life”, which sold out at every venue.
+After the release, the band supported All Time Low on their Japan tour, followed by their own tour "The Story Is My Life", which sold out at every venue.
 They appeared in several music festivals such as Punkspring, Rock in Japan Festival, Summer Sonic Festival, and many more.

 The band joined Swanky Dank, Blue Encount and Air Swell, 3 other indie bands, to make a split album project, titled Boneds in the beginning of 2014.
 In conjunction with the album release, the 4 bands held a nationwide Boneds tour and an accompanying documentary & DVD of the tour released later that year in April.

 On February 5, 2014, the first live DVD The End of the Beginning Tour Final Oneman Show at Ebisu Liquidroom released.
-In June, the band held a duo live with nano, “Highest Life Party Vol. 4 & United We Rock On”, who collaborated with the band for her single “Savior of Song”.
+In June, the band held a duo live with nano, "Highest Life Party Vol. 4 & United We Rock On", who collaborated with the band for her single "Savior of Song".

-On July 16, the second single “Black Rail” released.
+On July 16, the second single "Black Rail" released.

 On September 24, the third single "Fukyagaku Replace" (不可逆リプレイス, Fukagyaku Ripureisu) released.
 The song was used as the ending theme for the anime Nobunaga Concerto.

-On October 29, 2014, the band's third album Kyogen Neurose (虚言 Neurose) was released, including the song "Someday" that was written as a tribute song to K who died in December 2012.
+On October 29, 2014, the band's third album Itsuwari Neurose (虚言 Neurose) was released, including the song "Someday" that was written as a tribute song to K who died in December 2012.
 The album ranked number 14 on the Oricon charts.
 The Itsuwari Neurose tour was held over 2 months, with the final at Shinkiba Studio Coast.
 Several shows had to be postponed due to vocalist Hiro and drummer Masack becoming sick with influenza.

-In May through June 2015, the band appeared on a tour with fellow Intact Records labelmates, titled “My First Story vs Another Story”.
+In May through June 2015, the band appeared on a tour with fellow Intact Records labelmates, titled "My First Story vs Another Story".

 On May 27, the second live DVD Itsuwari Neurose Tour Final at Shinkiba Studio Coast released.

-On August 5, the fourth single “Alone” released.
+On August 5, the fourth single "Alone" released.
 The single was made in collaboration with Project Hal and used in a TVCM for it.